-We conducted experiments on the challenging LBPP dataset using the Qwen-7B model to investigate the importance of incorporating execution outcomes and reasoning during the exploration process.
+We conducted experiments on the challenging LBPP dataset using the Qwen-7B model to investigate the importance of two key components in the exploration process:

+\begin{enumerate}[leftmargin=1em] \itemsep{0em} \item \textbf{Execution Outcomes.} Studies whether the model can access execution results to guide solution refinement.
+Without execution feedback, the model must rely solely on internal reasoning to assess correctness. \item \textbf{Reasoning.} Investigates whether the model should explicitly perform reasoning before generating new code at each step.
+Without reasoning, the model directly generates new code based only on past code and execution results. \end{enumerate}

 The results are presented in ~\autoref{tab:ablation_results}.

-When the model is unable to access execution outcomes during exploration, Pass@1 decreases by 16.1\%. \emph{This highlights the critical role of real-environment execution in guiding the model to generate correct solutions.} It is relatively challenging for LLMs to predict the execution outcomes of a given piece of code~\citep{jain2024livecodebench}.
-Integrating these results into the exploration process ensures that the model benefits from concrete and actionable feedback.
+When the model is unable to access execution outcomes during searching, Pass@1 decreases by 16.1\%. \emph{This highlights the critical role of environment feedback in guiding the model to generate correct solutions.} Since LLMs struggle to accurately predict execution outcomes for a given piece of code~\citep{jain2024livecodebench}, incorporating execution results ensures that the model benefits from concrete feedback.

-Conversely, omitting extensive reasoning during exploration results in a 4.3\% decrease in Pass@1.
-Although this reduction is smaller compared to the absence of execution results, reasoning remains a vital component for performance enhancement. \emph{Reasoning enables the model to iteratively refine its approach based on feedback, addressing issues that may not be resolved through execution feedback alone.} This iterative refinement is crucial, particularly for solving complex problems where execution feedback alone may be insufficient.
+Omitting reasoning during searching results in a 4.3\% decrease in Pass@1. \emph{Reasoning enables the model to iteratively refine its approach based on feedback, addressing issues that may not be resolved through execution feedback.}